NextronSystems/thor-manual/usage/scan.rst

   * - Parameter
     - Description
   * - **-c, --cpulimit integer**
-    - Instruct THOR to pause all scanning if the systems CPU load is higher than the value specified.
+    - Instruct THOR to pause scanning if the system's CPU load is higher than the specified value.

       Please see :ref:`usage/configuration:cpu limit (--cpulimit) explained` for more information.
   * - **--allhds**
-    - By default THOR scans only the C: partition on Windows machines and other files/folders only

-      in cases in which some reference points to a different partition (e.g. configured web root of IIS is on ``D:\inetpub``, registered service runs from ``D:\vendor\service``)
+    - By default, THOR scans only the ``C:`` partition on Windows and checks other partitions only when references point to them, for example if an IIS web root is located on ``D:\inetpub`` or a registered service runs from ``D:\vendor\service``.
   * - **--lookback <days>**

       **--global-lookback**
-    - Only check the elements changed or created during the last X days in all available modules (reduces the scan duration significantly)
+    - Check only elements that were changed or created during the last X days across all available modules.
+This can significantly reduce scan duration.

 .. hint::
   On Linux, the ``--allhds`` flag does nothing, since THOR already scans all mounted local file system (FS) devices.